-The Dutch Still Honour Canadian Soldiers
+The Liberation of The Netherlands: How the Dutch Still Honour Canadian Soldiers

 Canadian veterans receive an enthusiastic welcome from 10, 000 locals in Apeldoorn, Holland, 40 years after the Canadian troops helped liberate their country from Nazi Germany.
 Photo: Dick Darrell/Toronto Star via Getty Images